Opportunity for new wildlife area in Lewis and Thurston counties

-The department will continue conversations with local communities and seek funding — a process that may take several months or years.
 As with any real estate transaction, acquisition of a property depends on a variety of factors.
 For more information on how the department makes land acquisition decisions, visit WDFW’s land acquisition webpage.

-It would be several years before full management responsibility would transition from TransAlta to WDFW because coal mine reclamation involves significant bond funds to ensure full restoration of soil, vegetation, and landscape features, and there is a five-year timeframe of responsibilities post reclamation work before the bonds are released.
+It would be also be several years before full management responsibility would transition from TransAlta to WDFW because coal mine reclamation involves significant bond funds to ensure full restoration of soil, vegetation, and landscape features, and there is a five-year timeframe of responsibilities post reclamation work before the bonds are released.

 Proposed wildlife area concept

 With access to forest lands becoming much more limited in recent years, WDFW believes the new wildlife area would benefit public access, recreational opportunities, and the local economy.